-There are many different approaches, ideas and definitions of what Yoga Nidra is, both the practices that support it, and the state of being that it uncovers.
+There are different approaches, ideas and definitions of what Yoga Nidra is, both the practices that support it, and the state of being that it uncovers.

 It’s useful to consider different approaches and feel into how they resonate with your own direct experience, giving some breathing room to make your own connections and discoveries along the way.